fyne-io/developer.fyne.io/api/v2.3/widget/accordionitem.md

 }
 ```

-AccordionItem represents a single item in an Accordion.
+AccordionItem represents a single item in an Acc rdion.

 #### func  NewAccordionItem